“As safe a pair of hands as you’d expect from such an experienced practitioner.”

 Chambers & Partners 2017

 John Pugh-Smith’s principal practice area is town and country planning with related environmental, real estate, local government and parliamentary work.
-He is also an experienced mediator (for John’s specialist mediator profile, please click here).
+He is also an experienced alternative dispute resolver.
+(For John’s specialist mediator profile, please click here).
 As an active promoter of conflict resolution in the public sector he is one of the specialist advisers to the All-Party Parliamentary Group on Alternative Dispute Resolution.
 In recognition of John’s wide-ranging planning and mediation experience, he has recently been appointed to the Design Council’s Highways England Design Review Panel.

 John is regarded highly as a leading practitioner in dealing with residential development.
 The Planning magazine survey of the legal profession has particularly noted his expertise in housing and development plan work.
 He is currently acting on a variety of strategic schemes with attendant forward planning and development management implications.
 He regularly has to address affordable housing and viability issues and section 106 variations.
 From working with several operators over many years, John has also gained particular expertise in the retirement sector in respect of sheltered housing, assisted living and care home developments.